salimuddin87/kubernetes-demo/Basics-of-kubernetes/README.md

 ##### Service (Internal Service)
 1. Permanent IP address attached to pod to communicate.
 2. Lifecycle of pod and service are not connected.
+3. It is also a load balancer.

 ##### Ingress (External Service)
 Any request to k8s node goes to Ingress and then Ingress pass the request to service.
 Ingress also help in hiding url of actual service running in cluster.

+##### Configmap
+1. External configuration of your application.
+Ex - Database URL
+2. It is for non-confidential data only.

+##### Secret
+1. Used to store secret data.
+Ex - Database user and password.
+2. Store data in base64 format.
+3. Reference Secret in Deployment/Pod using ENV variable.

+##### Volume
+1. It is being used for persistancy.
+2. External hard disk can be plugged to pod using volume.
+3. Kubernetes doesn't manage data persistance.

+##### Deployments (stateless)
+1. Blueprint for pods you want to create.
+2. Specify no of replica and scale up/down.

+##### Statefulset
+1. DB can't be replicated via Deployment.
+Because DB has a state which is it's data.
+2. If we replicate DB then they all have to access same shared data storage for read/write which may lead to data inconsistency.